mluerig/iso_cv/README.md

 ## introduction

-**iso-cv** (isopod-computervision) is a collection of scripts I wrote for "high-throughput" phenotyping of the freshwater isopod *Asellus aquaticus* using the opencv library in python.
-Here I explain the basic working principles and workflow.
-For the scientific background refer to [http://luerig.net/Research/#Isopods](http://luerig.net/Research/#Isopods).
+**iso-cv** (isopod-computervision) is a collection of scripts for "next-gen-phenotyping" using the opencv library in python.
+These scripts have been tested using the freshwater isopod *Asellus aquaticus*, for the scientific background refer to [http://luerig.net/Research/#Isopods](http://luerig.net/Research/#Isopods).
 For more detailed information on the actual code refer to the inline annotations inside the python scripts.

 **Please feel free to get in touch with me if you need help running the script or have questions about customizing it for your own study-system/organism: [contact @ eawag](http://www.eawag.ch/en/aboutus/portrait/organisation/staff/profile/moritz-luerig/show/)**